pwwang/pipen/README.md

 pHeatmap.input  = {'seed': 8525}
 pHeatmap.output = "outfile:file:heatmap.png"
 pHeatmap.exdir  = './export'
-# or /path/to/Rscript if it's not in $PATH
+# Use full path "/path/to/Rscript" if it's not in $PATH
+# You can also use a shebang in script
+# in this case: #!/usr/bin/env Rscript
 pHeatmap.lang   = 'Rscript'
 pHeatmap.script = """
 set.seed({{in.seed}})